rmrt1n/rmrt1n.github.io/src/index.md

 I'm a software developer from Indonesia.
 I'm interested in foundational software, cybersecurity, and the craft of software engineering — from compilers to command lines to user-facing apps.
-Outside of work, I enjoy reading, playing billiards, and exploring good food and drinks.
+Outside of work, I enjoy reading, playing billiards, and finding good food and drinks.

 Currently I'm working on the core systems behind the [World Engine](https://github.com/argus-labs/world-engine), an SDK for building onchain games, at